Hell of a Summer: Production

 In 2019, Finn Wolfhard and Billy Bryk met on the set of Ghostbusters: Afterlife and quickly realized they shared a similar sense of humor.
-Eager to write a film, Wolfhard experimented with different ideas until they both settled on a slasher concept.
+Eager to write a film together, they experimented with different ideas until they both settled on a slasher concept.
 Their first draft, a 70-page script, drew inspiration from their favorite teen comedies and horror films, with a particular nod to Edgar Wright's Shaun of the Dead (2004).
 The project hit a pause in 2020 when the COVID-19 pandemic struck, and it was not until after the lockdowns were lifted that they began searching for financing.
 Wolfhard, who was 19 in 2022, initially struggled to secure funding, as investors often pointed to his young age and inexperience.
 Eventually, 30West stepped in to fully finance and executive produce the film.

 Hell of a Summer was announced in July 2022 with Wolfhard and Bryk also co-directing and starring in the film, making it Bryk's directorial debut.
 The film was produced by Jason Bateman and Michael Costigan's Aggregate Films, along with Jay Van Hoy.
 Fred Hechinger also served as producer and joined the main cast alongside D'Pharaoh Woon-A-Tai, Abby Quinn, and Pardis Saremi.
-Wolf stated that he and Bryk aimed to cast as many undiscovered talents as possible.
+Wolfhard stated that he and Bryk aimed to cast as many undiscovered talents as possible.
 Sara Kay, Jenny Lewis, and Carmen Cuba assisted with the casting.

 Principal photography began in July 2022 in Ontario, Canada, and concluded in August after 19 days.
 By December, the film was in the editing process and in post-production by February 2023.